-Based on our experience and relevant literature, a good first step is to get to know more about the practice.
+Based on our experience and relevant literature, such as the EIP on AHA and SCIROCCO Maturity Model, a good first step is to get to know more about the practice.
 For this, an extensive description is needed.
 Furthermore, even though the direct exchange of information and experience can occur via modern telecommunication media a thorough study visit to the existing practice is recommended.
-The latter is more than helpful in case the description shows a promising candidate practice can be transferred.

 This should be done in combination with a needs analysis of the area where the practice is intended to be scaled-up or transferred to.
 It is important to note in this context that good practices do not necessarily need to be transferred in their entirety, but that also single elements of practices can be transferred.
-It needs to be borne in mind, however, that evaluations and assessments of the existing practices were conducted as a whole.
-Transferring and implementing single elements requires a thorough analysis in order to not jeopardise the success of the new addition.
-If, for instance, there is a well-designed practice that needs improvement in one respect, which can be found in another existing practice, a transfer may include only a number of or one single module of the practice in question.
+If, for instance, there is a well-designed practice that needs improvement in one respect, which can be found in another existing practice, a transfer may include only a number of or one single element of the practice in question.
+Transferring and implementing single elements requires a thorough analysis in order to not jeopardise the success of the new addition, as evaluations are usually conducted on practices as a whole.
+In order to assess the different elements of a practice, the above-mentioned Delphi criteria of good practice can help.
+As well as identifying overall good practices, they can also help to identify elements that require specific attention.